Alberta Record

 • Reduces local autonomy and community input in health care governance by making community health councils optional rather than a guaranteed part of the system.

-• Centralizes control over the existence and operation of community health councils with the sector Minister, who can order their disestablishment.
+• Centralizes control over the existence and operation of community health councils with the Minister, who can order their disestablishment.

 • May diminish the role of community-level advisory bodies in shaping health services and providing local perspectives.